berndporr/mobilenet_libtorch/README.md

-# mobilenet libtorch
+# MobileNet libtorch
-C++ version of mobilenet using libtorch which can use the pre-trained weights from torchvision.
+C++ version of mobilenet using libtorch which can import the pre-trained weights from torchvision.

-This C++ implementation follows very closely the torchvision one: https://github.com/pytorch/vision/blob/main/torchvision/models/mobilenetv2.py
+This implementation follows very closely the torchvision one: https://github.com/pytorch/vision/blob/main/torchvision/models/mobilenetv2.py

 Mobilenet is described here: https://arxiv.org/pdf/1801.04381